Flexible constraint satisfiability and a problem in semigroup theory: -robust positive 1-in-3SAT and separability.

 Case 2: $i\neq i'$.
-Note that distinct vertices of $\mathbb{G}$ can always be dislike coloured.
-Thus, if $j\neq j'$ (say, $j=0$, $j'=1$) then we may achieve the following values of $(x,y)$ in the following ways: \begin{itemize} \item $(0,0)$ by colouring $i$ by $1$ and $i'$ by $0$. \item $(0,1)$ by colouring $i$ by $2$ and $i'$ by $1$. \item $(1,0)$ by colouring $i$ by $0$ and $i'$ by $2$. \item $(1,1)$ by colouring $i$ by $0$ and $i'$ by $1$. \end{itemize} If $j=j'$ (say, $j=0$), then the possibilities depend on whether or not $\{i,i'\}$ is an edge.
+As distinct vertices of $\mathbb{G}$ can unlike coloured, if $j\neq j'$ (say, $j=0$, $j'=1$) then we may achieve the following values of $(x,y)$ in the following ways: \begin{itemize} \item $(0,0)$ by colouring $i$ by $1$ and $i'$ by $0$. \item $(0,1)$ by colouring $i$ by $2$ and $i'$ by $1$. \item $(1,0)$ by colouring $i$ by $0$ and $i'$ by $2$. \item $(1,1)$ by colouring $i$ by $0$ and $i'$ by $1$. \end{itemize} If $j=j'$ (say, $j=0$), then the possibilities depend on whether or not $\{i,i'\}$ is an edge.
 If it is, then local consistency with clauses of kind B2 ensures we do not need to achieve $(x,y)$ taking the value $(1,1)$.
-We may achieve the following values of $(x,y)$ in the following ways: \begin{itemize} \item $(0,0)$ by colouring $i$ by $1$ and $i'$ by $2$. \item $(0,1)$ by colouring $i$ by $1$ and $i'$ by $0$. \item $(1,0)$ by colouring $i$ by $0$ and $i'$ by $1$. \item $(1,1)$ by colouring $i$ by $0$ and $i'$ by $0$, which is possible when $\{i,i'\}$ is \emph{not} an edge.
-When $\{i,i'\}$ is an edge, then assigning both $x$ and $y$ the value $1$ is not locally compatible with the corresponding clause of kind B2. \end{itemize}

-\begin{thm} Let $\mathbbold{2}$ denote the usual template for monotone 1-in-3 3SAT.
-Any set of monotone 3SAT instances containing the $2$-robustly monotone 1-in-3 satisfiable members of $\mathsf{SP}(\mathbbold{2})$ and contained within the members of $\CSP(\mathbbold{2})$ has \texttt{NP}-hard membership with respect to logspace many-one reductions. \end{thm} \begin{proof} The chain of reductions in the article so far maps (by a logspace many-one reduction) YES instances of the \texttt{NP}-complete problem monotone NAE3SAT to the $2$-robustly monotone 1-in-3 satisfiable members of $\mathsf{SP}(\mathbbold{2})$ and NO instances to NO instances of $\CSP(\mathbbold{2})$. \end{proof}
+We may achieve the following values of $(x,y)$ in the following ways: \begin{itemize} \item $(0,0)$ by colouring $i$ by $1$ and $i'$ by $2$. \item $(0,1)$ by colouring $i$ by $1$ and $i'$ by $0$. \item $(1,0)$ by colouring $i$ by $0$ and $i'$ by $1$. \item $(1,1)$ by colouring $i$ by $0$ and $i'$ by $0$, which is possible when $\{i,i'\}$ is \emph{not} an edge. \end{itemize} This completes the proof. \end{proof} The instance $I_3=\mathbb{G}_I$ has every edge lying within a triangle and is either not $3$-colourable or is ${\leq} 2$-robustly $3$ colourable.
+Thus the instance $I_4=\mathbbold{2}(I_3)$ satisfies the premise of precisely one of the two points in Theorem~\ref{thm:1in3}. \begin{thm} Let $\mathbbold{2}$ denote the usual template for positive 1-in-3SAT.
+Any set of positive 3SAT instances containing the ${\leq}2$-robustly positive 1-in-3 satisfiable members of $\mathsf{SP}(\mathbbold{2})$ and contained within the members of $\CSP(\mathbbold{2})$ has \texttt{NP}-hard membership with respect to logspace many-one reductions. \end{thm} \begin{proof} The chain of reductions $I\mapsto I_4$ maps (by a logspace many-one reduction) NO instances of the \texttt{NP}-complete problem positive NAE3SAT to NO instances of $\CSP(\mathbbold{2})$ and YES instances to the ${\leq}2$-robustly 1-in-3 satisfiable instances of $\mathbbold{2}$.
+However when $I_4$ is ${{\leq} 2}$-robustly 1-in-3 satisfiable, it lies in $\mathsf{SP}(\mathbbold{2})$ because it satisfies the $\mathcal{R}\cup\{=\}$-separation properties for $\mathbbold{2}$, where $\mathcal{R}$ denotes the signature of $\mathbbold{2}$ (a single ternary relation). \end{proof}